 Can I Drive My Car Away from the Garage if it Fails an MOT Test?

 If your previous certificate hasn’t expired yet, you’re legally allowed to drive your car until that runs out.
 If your certificate has run out, the only event in which you can legally drive your car is to a pre-arranged booking for an MOT test at a garage.

 What is the Difference Between an MOT and a Service?

 MOT tests are designed to ensure the safety of the car and its emission levels, whilst a manufacturer’s service is more about the mechanical condition of the vehicle.
 Car owners should have their cars serviced regularly, alongside the annual MOT tests.

-Here at Cheshire German Specialists we are one of the most renowned testing centres in Cheshire so when your MOT test comes around make sure we’re your first port of call.
+Here at German Specialists Ltd we are one of the most renowned testing centres in Stockport so when your MOT test comes around make sure we’re your first port of call.
 We specialise in cars such as Audi, BMW, Mercedes and Volkswagen.